hapijs/hapi/README.md

 Parameterized paths are processed by matching the named parameters to the content of the incoming request path at that level.
 For example, the route:
 '/book/{id}/cover' will match: '/book/123/cover' and 'request.params.id' will be set to '123'.
 Each path level (everything between the opening _'/'_ and the closing _'/'_ unless it is the end of the path) can only include one named parameter.
 The _'?'_ suffix following the parameter name indicates an optional parameter (only allowed if the parameter is at the ends of the path).
-For example: the route: '/book/{id?}' will match: '/book/' (and may match '/book' based on the server `router` option).
+For example: the route: '/book/{id?}' will match: '/book/'.

 ```javascript
 server.addRoute({